 Oh my god, she’s sucking on me, I think.
 And it hurts!

 Quickly, I pushed her off of me, while marveling at her tremendous strength and graceful beauty.
 So much for not touching the rays, as I’d decided pre-dive.
 They swam close, as if they were tame.
 I lost count of how many bumped into me.
 They swarm, looking for food the easy way.
 Rays are strong and will knock you over.

 The extra weight allowing us to sit on our knees on the sandy ocean floor was for our safety.

 How do you get your very own stingray hickey?

 By being brave enough to dive with them!

 I didn’t feed the rays, content with my interesting and somewhat painful experiences with the amazing creatures.
 Once we surfaced, I discovered that others had also received “hickies” from the rays.
 One guy was bleeding!
-Mine broke the skin, but it wasn’t bloody.
+My stingray hickey broke the skin, but it wasn’t bloody.

 If you are planning on doing this experience, read this first and please remember that stingrays are wild creatures and not tame, even though they seem to be.
 Stay calm.
 The rays will swim to you and push you around quite a bit.
 The smaller the ray, the bigger the possibility that she’s a wildcard.
 The larger rays are older and wiser.

 What’s your coolest ocean creature experience?
 Have you been diving with stingrays?
 Would you want a stingray hickey?